jonaspleyer/cellular_raza/paper.md

 ## Cell Sorting

-Cell sorting is a naturally occurring phenomenon [@Steinberg1963; @Graner1992].
-The cellular interaction is specific to their species.
+Cell sorting is a naturally occurring phenomenon [@Steinberg1963; @Graner1992], where the cellular interaction is species-specific.
 We consider two distinct types represented by soft spheres.
 They physically attract each other at close proximity if their species is identical.
 Cells are placed randomly inside a cube with reflective boundary conditions.